content-left-bg.png

 • must assess weather conditions prior to undertaking the activity

-• must inspect the intended course in order to identify variable risks, hazards and potential dangers
+• must inspect the intended course in order to identify variable risks, hazards and potential dangers.

 Before the activity, all adult supervisors:

-• must be familiar with the contents of the CARA record
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans

 • must be sufficiently located around the course to provide adequate supervision and direction.